amusarra/esp32-mqtt-publish-subscribe/README.markdown

 1. the connection to the WiFi network was successful;
 2. the ping to the Message Broker was successful;
 3. the connection to the EMQ X Edge Message Broker went well;
-4. the subscription to the topic esp32 / command was successful.
+4. the subscription to the topic esp32/command was successful.